Saxo Bank Offers €424M to Buy BinckBank

 BinckBank chairman Vincent Germyns said that his company had managed to build a strong position since the establishment in 2000.
 The online broker became a leader in the homeland and Belgium, achieving great success in Italy and France as well.
 The merger with Saxo Bank will help BinckBank strengthen its position in these markets and expand its presence in the European Union.

-Merging both companies will help realize important economies of scale.
+Merging both companies will help realise important economies of scale.
 On a term of two to three years, this will of course have consequences for staff.
 As far as possible these consequences will be met through natural staff turnover.
 In case of redundancies, a good severance scheme will apply.
 The executive board, supervisory board and works council support this severance scheme unanimously.

 Saxo Bank Records Lower Forex Volumes